balajisivaganesan/weathergenerator/README.md

 # weathergenerator
 This is a weather simulator module which creates weather measurements across various locations and times.

-It creates the weather simulation with the follwowing details
+It creates the weather simulation with the following details

 1) Location (Name of the location)